dev-andreas/svgpath-normalizer/README.md

 # svgpath-normalizer
-A simple program for scaling svgpaths
+A simple program for scaling svgpaths.